Best Vegan Birthday Cake (Vegan Yellow Cake!)

 Vegan Yellow Cake:

-- 3 2/3 cups (460 grams) organic flour or gluten free 1-to-1 baking flour, sifted (do NOT skip- add in 1 tsp arrowroot powder if using gluten free 1-to-1 baking flour, see Note)
+- 3 2/3 cups (460 g) organic all purpose flour or gluten free 1:1 baking flour (I use Bob’s Red Mill), sifted (do NOT skip this- if using Bob’s Red Mill, add in 1 tsp arrowroot starch, see Note)

 - 2 tsp baking powder

-- 3/4 cup (170 grams) salted Flora Plant Butter (vegan butter), room temperature
+- 3/4 cup (170 g) salted vegan butter (I recommend Miyoko’s or Flora Plant Butter), room temperature

 - 1 tbsp vanilla extract

-- In a medium bowl, whisk together the flour, baking powder, baking soda, and turmeric.
+- Whisk: In a medium bowl, whisk together the flour, baking powder, baking soda, and turmeric.

 - Make the batter: In a stand mixer with paddle attachment or a large bowl with hand mixer, cream together the vegan butter and sugar until fluffy, about 2-3 minutes.
 Scrape down the sides as needed.
 Then add in the applesauce and vanilla extract.
 Mix again on medium speed until combined, scraping down the sides and at the bottom of the bowl as needed.
-Add in about half of the dry mixture, along with half of the vegan buttermilk, and mix on medium speed until just combined.
+Add in about half of the dry mixture, along with half of the dairy free milk, and mix on medium speed until just combined.
 Add in the remaining dry mixture and vegan buttermilk, and mix on medium speed until there are just no more dry streaks.
 Make sure to scrape the bottom of the bowl as well as the sides.
+Be careful not to over mix.

-- Divide the batter between the cake pans evenly, and bake for 27-30 minutes, or until the toothpick comes out clean.
+- Bake: Divide the batter between the cake pans evenly, and bake for 25-27 minutes, or until the toothpick comes out clean.
+Be careful not to over bake.

 - Storage: store any leftover cake wrapped in parchment paper and tinfoil, and in the fridge for up to 4 days or the freezer for up to 3 months.